MicrosoftDocs/VBA-Docs/outlook/How-to/Solution-Storage/creating-and-saving-data-to-solution-storage.md

 In these cases,  **Folder.GetStorage** will return an error: "Cannot create StorageItem in this folder."
-When you call  **Folder.GetStorage** specifying a subject or a message class and the specified item does not exist in the folder, the call creates and returns a **StorageItem** object with the message class **IPM.Storage**; if you specified an Entry ID, howwever, the call will return the error, "The operation failed.
+When you call  **Folder.GetStorage** specifying a subject or a message class and the specified item does not exist in the folder, the call creates and returns a **StorageItem** object with the message class **IPM.Storage**; if you specified an Entry ID, however, the call will return the error, "The operation failed.
 An object could not be found."

 ## Obtaining an Existing StorageItem